dhh1128/codecraft.co/why-we-need-try-finally-not-just-raii.md

   - author: Daniel Hardman
     date: 2016-03-15 07:31:31
     comment: |
       I agree that RAII has some nice benefits.
 Those benefits are more apparent if the cleanup you want to do is very standardized (e.g., close a file handle, release memory).
-But if the cleanup you want to do is unique to the particular block of code you are in--such as my example about having an avatar take a bow--then creating a custom class for just that one block of code seems less desirable.
+But if the cleanup you want to do is unique to the particular block of code you are in &mdash; such as my example about having an avatar take a bow &mdash; then creating a custom class for just that one block of code seems less desirable.
 In other words, repeatability is only useful if you need to repeat something. :-)
 ---
 The claim has been made that because C++ supports <a class="zem_slink" title="Resource Acquisition Is Initialization" href="http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization" target="_blank" rel="wikipedia">RAII</a> (resource acquisition is initialization), it doesn't need <span style="font-family:courier, fixedwidth;">try...finally</span>.
 I think this is wrong.
 There is at least one use case for <span style="font-family:courier, fixedwidth;">try...finally</span> that's very awkward to model with RAII, and one that's so ugly it ought to be outlawed.

 <strong style="color:#000080;">The awkward use case</strong>

 What if what you want to do during a <span style="font-family:courier, fixedwidth;">...finally</span> block has nothing to do with freeing resources?
-For example, suppose you're writing the next version of Guitar Hero, and you want to guarantee that when your avatar leaves the stage, the last thing she does is take a bow--even if the player interrupts the performance or an error occurs.
+For example, suppose you're writing the next version of Guitar Hero, and you want to guarantee that when your avatar leaves the stage, the last thing she does is take a bow &mdash; even if the player interrupts the performance or an error occurs.

 <figure><img src="http://farm3.staticflickr.com/2765/4162745269_6989a977bd.jpg" alt="" width="336" height="500" /><figcaption>...finally, take a bow.
 Photo credit: <a href="http://www.flickr.com/photos/gavinzac/4162745269" target="_blank">gavinzac (Flickr)</a></figcaption></figure>

 Of course you can ensure this behavior with an RAII pattern, but it's silly and artificial.
-Which of the following two snippets is cleaner and better expresses intent?<!--more-->
+Which of the following two snippets is cleaner and better expresses intent?
 <p style="font-weight:bold;font-family:arial, helvetica, sans serif;margin-left:2em;">RAII solution</p>

 <pre style="font-size:9pt;margin-left:2em;padding:1em;border:solid 1px #606060;background-color:#e8e8e8;margin-bottom:2em;"><span style="color:blue;">void</span> perform(Avatar <span style="color:blue;">const</span> & avatar) {